28 Of The Best Stretching Routines In the Land

-Personally, I quite like the spiritual side of yoga.
+Personally, I quite like the spiritual side of yoga from time to time.
+It chils me out and/or makes me chuckle.
 Nonetheless, Dean has done a great job of reaching those that prefer the physical aspects, and his free routine above is like medicine for the joints.

 14. Build Your Foundation With Fiji McAlpine

 Another great vid from Do Yoga With Me, this time from instructor Fiji McAlpine (who may have the coolest name I’ve ever heard).

 It’s a great introduction to yoga, and is actually one of the stretching routines I was performing on a regular basis when I first started the long old process of rebuilding my broken body.

 15. Prep for Parkour With the TappBrothers